 Coron Soleil Garden Resort

 Just 280 meters (840 ft) from Mt Tapyas, Coron Soleil Garden Resort is very close to the heart of Coron Palawan.
 It’s two kilometers (1.25 miles) from Coron town and has a swimming pool, restaurant, and bar.
 Coron Soleil Garden Resort also has free WiFi.
 It’s a bit further from the Coron Island attractions than Two Seasons but gives easy access to the sites of Coron town for those who like exploring the urban landscape of Coron.
-You can check out the prices and availability at Coron Soleil Garden Resort on Booking.com here and on Hotels Combined here.
+You can check out the prices and availability at Coron Soleil Garden Resort on Booking.com here.

 Sangat Island Dive Resort

 While not located on the main islands of Busuanga or Coron, Sangat Island is worth the 45-minute bangka boat ride from Coron Island.
 This resort is especially popular if you are a lover of SCUBA diving or just want an incredible location to explore on your own.
 Many of the best shipwrecks in Coron are located right off the shores of Sangat Island.
 Sangat also has a small tribal village, jungle, and great snorkeling right off the shore.